Grouping, sorting, and filtering mentions

 Sorting by Date makes the most recent mentions appear first.
 Reach puts the most influential mentions at the top of the feed, i.e. mentions posted by people with the largest number of followers, retweets, likes, etc. Sorting by Mentions helps sort Conversations or Authors by the number of mentions in the thread.

 If you want to achieve more with grouping and sorting, you need to use them in sync.
 Let's say you want to find the longest conversation about your keyword.
 To do this, apply the Mentions filter to the Conversations group.
 In case you need to see the most influential author (to offer some perks for growing your brand awareness or just to say hi), apply the Reach filter to the Authors group.
 To take a look at the latest mentions posted, apply the Date filter to the Mentions group.

 Sometimes sorting is not sufficient.
 For this purpose, we have the Filter mentions button, which reveals advanced filtering options.

-First is Time period.
-Here you can choose between All time, Last 7 days, Last 30 days or Custom range, which allows you to set a specific date range for your mentions.
+The first is the Time period.
+Here you can choose between All time, Last 7 days, Last 30 days, or Custom range, which allows you to set a specific date range for your mentions.

 The Reach filter narrows your mentions down to a certain audience count.
 Note that 1.0M means that you will get results with a reach of 1 million or more.